 If road design, visibility, debris, or poor maintenance contributed to the crash, documenting those conditions quickly can matter.

 Insurance questions are common after bicycle accidents, especially when a cyclist is seriously injured by a motor vehicle.
-A broader overview of bicycle accident claims may help put these insurance issues in context.
+A closer look at the insurance claims process after a bicycle accident may help put these issues in context.
 A claim may involve the at-fault driver’s liability coverage, the injured person’s own auto policy, medical payments coverage, or uninsured/underinsured motorist issues depending on the facts.

 Insurance-related issues may include: